-At A Glance, 'the bible' for financial remedy practitioners, is now entering its 28th year.
+At A Glance, 'the bible' for financial remedy practitioners, is now in its 29th year.

-It will incorporate all the latest Budget changes, and updated versions of all the usual favourites (including Leading Cases), as well as Annuities (reinstated by popular demand).
+It incorporates all the latest Budget changes, and updated versions of all the usual favourites (including Leading Cases), as well as Annuities.

 With over 112 pages of tables and up-to-the-minute support material, it is as ‘must have’ now as ever for those working in the family law field.